Altadena, California: Arts and culture

-Points of interest
+Altadena is known for its community of artists and arts professionals, with artistic heritage dating back to the early 20th century.

 Christmas Tree Lane is a 0.7 mi stretch of Santa Rosa Avenue from Woodbury Road to Altadena Drive.
 It has been a holiday attraction since 1920, and it is the oldest large-scale outdoor Christmas lighting venue in the world.
 Each December, members of the Christmas Tree Lane Association festoon the 110 still standing giant deodars that line the street with thousands of Christmas lights.
 Christmas Tree Lane was placed on the National Register of Historic Places in 1990, and is a California Historical Landmark.

 Among Altadena's Christmas lighting attractions was the Balian Mansion, which drew people worldwide for tours of its Christmas lighting display.
 The Balian Mansion display was lit during the holiday season from 1955 to 2016, and is arguably the pioneer of home holiday lighting.
-The Balian home is located just east of Allen Avenue, at the 3-point junction of Mendocino Street, Mendocino Lane, and Glenview Terrace.

 The historic Mount Lowe Railway was a scenic railway that once carried passengers to any of four resort hotels high in the San Gabriel Mountains above Altadena and Pasadena.
-Although the mountains and the remains of the railway are not strictly in Altadena, the most direct trail to the sites, the Sam Merrill Trail, starts in Altadena at the top of Lake Avenue, and leads to Mount Echo, about 3 mi.
+The most direct trail to the sites, the Sam Merrill Trail, starts in Altadena at the top of Lake Avenue, and leads to Mount Echo, about 3 mi.
 Chaney Trail, just west of the intersection at Fair Oaks Avenue and Loma Alta Street, is a forestry service road leading to the old right of way.
 The Mount Lowe Railway site was placed on the National Register of Historic Places in 1993.
 Altadena has a number of hiking trails, including the trail to the Dawn Mine, which can be reached via Chaney Trail to Sunset Ridge Trail.
-Arrows painted on large boulders direct hikers along the way.